My first

 rock.
 They also shouldn't be taken too seriously; some of their legendary shock

-The band recently gained control of their early catalog and reissued the albums
+In the late 1990's the band gained control of their early catalog and reissued the albums

 on their own label.
 These discs (Psychic...Powerless/Cream Corn, Rembrandt